 When you’re trying to lose weight, managing how much you eat is key.
-But between counting macros and calories, using portioning methods and mindful or intuitive eating, it can be tough to figure out which method works best for you.
+But between counting macros and calories, using portioning methods and mindful or intuitive eating, it can be tough to figure out which food tracking method works best for you.

 “The most important factor to consider is what will work for you long term,” says Mary-Catherine LaBossiere, RD.
 “The method you choose should be something you can implement for a while, so you don’t crash and burn and continue a yo-yo dieting cycle.”
 To help figure out what’s sustainable for you and your individual weight-loss journey, we asked weight-loss experts about the pros and cons of each approach.

 In this approach, you log everything you eat in an app or journal.
 The MyFitnessPal app makes food logging a breeze by allowing you to set your desired macro breakdown and premium features, like meal scan, let you simply take a photo of your meal to log it seamlessly.

 It’s possible to count calories without tracking macros, but because each macro has a certain number of calories per gram for protein, fat and carbs, you automatically count calories when you count macros.
 The drawback of only counting calories is you may not get an appropriate balance of protein, carbs and fat.
 For instance, you might eat mostly fat and carbs without much protein, which is an important part of any fat-loss diet.
 Many people weigh and measure their food as precisely as possible to get more accurate calorie and macro counts.